thelogbox/thelogbox.github.com/_posts/2013-11-4-wordpress-php.md

 We come to the last thing you can do with statements.
 If branching allows you sidestep some statements depending on some conditions, looping will let you perform some statements repeatedly until some conditions hold true.

 There are a two ways to perform looping in PHP.
 They use very different keywords and have very characteristic semantics.
+PHP uses the *while* and the *for* statements to implement iterative constructions.
+For our purpose, we will only consider using the *whilte* statement because this is what you will encounter most when programming WordPress.

+{% highlight php %}

+<?php

+$counter = 0;

+while($counter < 10) {
+  echo $counter;
+  $counter = $counter + 1;
+}

+?>

+{% endhighlight %}
+<div id='lst'>while loop</div>

+The *while* loop needs to have a conditional expression.
+That is the one you put inside the parens.
+While that condition evaluates to *true*, all the statements inside the block &mdash; the paired curly braces &mdash; will execute.
+You have to take care that the condition of the while loop will evaluate to *false* at some point in time lest your program will not terminate.
+In our example code above, the program will terminate when the *$counter* variable becomes *10*.